 How do you use a treestand safety harness?

 Before anything else, you have to put the harness on.
-Pull the shoulder straps onto your shoulders and buckle the waist or chest strap and make sure it is securely fastened.
+Pull the shoulder straps onto your shoulders and buckle the waist or chest adjustment strap and make sure it is securely fastened.
 Wrap the leg straps around your thighs and make sure they are similarly securely fastened.
 Adjust all the straps and buckles so that they are comfortable but snug.
 You should do this step before you leave the house.

-After you have the harness correctly adjusted for your body, go out to your stand and attach it to the tree.
+After you have your safety harness correctly adjusted for your body, go out to your stand and attach it to the tree.
 Wrap the tree strap around the trunk of the tree, then loop the loose end through the tether on the back of your harness.
 Different harnesses attach the tether to the tree strap differently, but most involve weaving the two securely together through a buckle or other device.
 Follow your harness’s specific instructions.
 Your tether should be just taut when you sit in your stand, so when standing there should be around eight inches of slack, depending on your height.

 You’re now ready to hunt, but if you do fall out of the tree, there are couple of important things to do.
-If your harness comes with a suspension release strap, you should have this on you or close enough to reach.
+If your safety harness comes with a suspension release strap, you should have this on you or close enough to reach.
 The suspension release strap is a rope that you use to stand on and relieve pressure from the harness against your thighs, which can potentially injure you.

 Some essential safety tips

 - Choose a strong tree.
-Even if your stand and harness are sturdy and safe, that won’t help you if the tree itself breaks.
+Even if your stand and safety harness are sturdy and safe, that won’t help you if the tree itself breaks.
 Check that your tree is alive and healthy, not rotting or about to collapse.

 - Regularly check your safety harness.
 You should especially do this before the season, but it doesn’t hurt to check every hunt.
 Look for any tears or noticeable damage that could cause the harness to fail.